dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Configuring ES6 environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this section we will consider some ES settings.
-For a basic (i.e. non clustered) ES setting, most of them are not needed, so we'll focus just the memory settings.
-Those are given to the JVM via ``ES_JAVA_OPTS`` environment variable:
+For a basic (i.e. non clustered) ES setting, most of them are not needed, so we'll focus just on the neccesary items:

+* The *cluster name* gives a recognizable name to the ES6 cluster, allowing Liferay to refer to the ES server in its configuration.
+* The memory settings tell ES JVM how much heap will be used, via the ``ES_JAVA_OPTS`` environment variable.

+These elements will reflect in our docker-compose file as follows:

 .. code-block:: diff